-When I opened Wellness Dental almost 5 years ago, I knew I wanted to adopt and practice CAMBRA (Caries Management By Risk Assessment).
+When I opened Wellness Dental, I knew I wanted to adopt and practice CAMBRA (Caries Management By Risk Assessment).
 I’ve really embraced the CAMBRA philosophy and truly believe providing this service will make a long-term impact on my patients’ oral health.

 Once I complete an initial comprehensive exam, I can perform the caries risk assessment (based on risk factors and clinical findings) to determine my patient’s cavity risk level.
 From there, I can form an individualized treatment plan for my patient.